Amanrai2004/eng_scrap/README.md

 # scraper engine
-In this project we are fetch a comment, ratings, custom name and date, from flipkart web page
+In this project we are fetch a comment, ratings, customer name and date, from flipkart web page by using flask

 ## Acknowledgements

  - scraping product review
  - fatch product rating
- - scraping by using beautiful shop
+ - scrap by using beautiful shop

 ## setup flask API